kkdai/LineBotTemplate/README.md

 Installation and Usage
 =============

-### 1. Got A Line Bot API devloper account
+### 1. Got A LINE Bot API devloper account

-[Make sure you already registered](https://business.line.me/zh-hant/services/bot), if you need use Line Bot.
+[Make sure you already registered](https://business.line.me/zh-hant/services/bot), if you need use LINE Bot.

 ### 2. Just Deploy the same on Heroku